MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/personal-pitch.md

 ## Your 60-second life's story

+Your life story should be just that -- *a story.*  It should have a beginning, middle, and end.
+Each piece should be concrete.
+The beginning is one of the first times you encountered code or some type of problem solving that is tech-related.

  A sample outline for your inspiration:
 * In college I chose to major in [...] // took a lot of classes in [...] because I like working on problems that involve [...]
 * At [company] I accomplished [...] and [...]
 While I was at it I learned [...].